Get ready for a creamy vegan macaroni and cheese that is low in fat and quick and easy to make!

 - pinch cayenne pepper

-- 2 tablespoons tahini optional, but lends creaminess and flavor
+- 2 tablespoons tahini or raw cashews optional, but lends creaminess and flavor

 - 1 teaspoon mellow white miso or additional salt